 Andi Oliver’s Caribbean roast pork (vinidaloush)

-• Time icon Hands-on time 20 min, plus overnight marinating and resting.
+• Hands-on time 20 min, plus overnight marinating and resting.
 Oven time 3 hours

 Looking for an impressive centrepiece roast for the weekend?
 Andi Oliver shares a tongue-tingling recipe for vinidaloush, also known as garlic pork.
 This roast pork from Antigua by way of Portugal will leave the crowd more than satisfied.